-It should be noted that assuming particles of a substance to be identical was a big leap of imagination and contradictory to common experience, because in nature no two particles of any substance are identical.
+Note that assuming all particles of a substance to be identical to each other was a big leap of imagination.
+It was contradictory to common experience, because in nature no two particles of any substance are identical.
 Like a heap of potatoes will always have potatoes of different masses, and two particles of sand or soil are never identical.